 SRM (Snowmelt Runoff Model), HBV (Hydrologiska Byrans Vattenbalansavdelning model) |

-Validation works are carried out at several related levels.
-They include:
+Validation works are conducted at several related levels, including:

-- In addition to validation, the role of Hydrological Program is to show/present:
+In addition to validation, the role of the Hydrological Programme is to demonstrate:

 The hydrological validation of H SAF products includes:

-It should be noted that H SAF products hydrovalidation is based on comparisons between runoff simulated from product data and observed catchment runoff, which is considered as the “truth” in this kind of analysis.
+It should be noted that the hydrovalidation of H SAF products is based on comparisons between runoff simulated from product data and observed catchment runoff, which is considered as the "truth" in this type of analysis.

 The results of the validation are presented using graphs of observed and simulated runoff (hydrographs – the most convenient method for quick visual inspection of the results) and selected statistical scores – performance measures.
 The following objectives are considered in product validation:

-It should be emphasized that a process of evaluation of H SAF products is made primarily by using hydrological models.
-In contrast to product validation, in which the assessment of product performance is based on a direct comparison between the product and ground-based reference measurements, hydrovalidation is based on “indirect comparison”.
+It should be emphasised that the evaluation of H SAF products is primarily conducted using hydrological models.
+In contrast to product validation, in which the assessment of product performance is based on a direct comparison between the product and ground-based reference measurements, hydrovalidation relies on an "indirect comparison".

 Product validation and hydrologic validation philosophy (on an example of precipitation products)

-Product validation is a comparison between product values and its reference, ground data; this is a direct comparison between characteristics of the same type (e.g. estimators of precipitation amounts from HSAF products are compared with precipitation estimates from rain gauges or radar rainfall products).
-On the other hand, hydrologic validation means assessment of HSAF products according to their impact on runoff simulation at the outlet of the test basin; it is based on an indirect comparison between discharges simulated using the product as model input and discharges observed at water gauge station.
+Product validation is a comparison between product values and their reference, ground data; this is a direct comparison between characteristics of the same type (e.g. estimators of precipitation amounts from HSAF products are compared with precipitation estimates from rain gauges or radar rainfall products).
+On the other hand, hydrological validation assesses HSAF products according to their impact on runoff simulation at the outlet of the test basin; it is based on an indirect comparison between discharges simulated using the product as model input and discharges observed at water gauge stations.

-The most frequently used hydrological models accept only specific input data.
-From precipitation, snow cover and soil moisture products, which are the subject of hydrological validation, only precipitation products are accepted straightforwardly as a time series.
-Snow cover and soil moisture products need to be assimilated or integrated into models first.
+The most commonly used hydrological models accept only specific input data.
+From precipitation, snow cover, and soil moisture products, which are subject to hydrological validation, only precipitation products are straightforwardly accepted as time series.
+Snow cover and soil moisture products need to be assimilated or integrated into the models first.